alexpolt/alexpolt.github.io/src/exceptions.md

   My personal checklist when using exceptions is this:

-  * any problem related to resources (network connection, files, memory etc.) should end with and exception
+  * any problem related to resources (network connection, files, memory etc.) should end with an exception
   * any sort of bad input from outside world: wrong numbers, corrupted files, invalid input
   * don't use exceptions for checking preconditions (use types and asserts for that)
   * don't use exceptions for business logic
   * combine exceptions with RAII for full throttle

 <!--first character is non-space to avoid markdown bug of not closing list-->

   Exceptions are indispensable.
 There is just and odd anxiety among developers about them.
-  Yes, they make think harder, but error handling is hard.
+  Yes, they make things harder, but error handling is hard.
 In fact I think the Holy Grail of the software development discipline is the ability to at least reason about program correctness.
   How do you know if that pacemaker software doesn't contain a bug?
 By waiting for a death case?